 Has your firm been recognized for its legal work?

 By asking these questions, you can confidently choose a firm with the experience, strength, and commitment required to handle a serious personal injury case.
-Jacoby & Meyers has spent more than five decades earning the trust of injured Californians, and we are prepared to put that experience to work for you.
+Jacoby & Meyers has spent more than five decades earning the trust of injured Californians, and we are prepared to apply that experience to your case.

 Qualities to Look for in an Amputation Injury Lawyer

 Amputation cases are among the most complex and high-stakes personal injury claims.
-Choosing the right lawyer can make a critical difference in securing lifelong medical care, prosthetics, and financial stability.
-Use this checklist to evaluate whether a lawyer or law firm is truly equipped to handle an amputation injury case.
+Choosing the right lawyer can make a meaningful difference in planning for lifelong medical care, prosthetics, and financial stability.
+Use this checklist to evaluate whether a lawyer or law firm is equipped to handle an amputation injury case.

 Experience with Amputation & Catastrophic Injuries